Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-At the end of the day, the problem might be boiled down to your business not maximizing its profit potential and expansion may be a solution.
+At the end of the day, the problem might be boiled down to your business not maximizing its profit potential — and expansion may be the right solution.
 An increase in profitability is a type of growth, too.
 In all cases, it’s important to know when it’s time to expand your business.